If you’re a Shortcodes Ultimate user, please update the plugin to at least version 5.12.7.

 For plugin developers, we have security audit services and Threat Intelligence Feed API for hosting companies.

 The plugin Shortcodes Ultimate (versions 5.12.6 and below), which has over 700,000 active installations is known as a plugin that provides multiple shortcode features.
-This plugin provides a comprehensive collection of various visual and functional elements, which we can use in the post editor, text widgets or even in template files.
+This plugin provides a comprehensive collection of various visual and functional elements, which we can use in the post editor, text widgets, or even in template files.

-This plugin suffers from an authenticated Server Side Request Forgery (SSRF) and Arbitrary File Read vulnerability.
-This vulnerability allows any authenticated user with minimum Contributor role to forge a request to an internal WordPress network and fetch any arbitrary local file on the server.
+This vulnerability allows any authenticated user with a minimum Contributor role to forge a request to an internal WordPress network and fetch any arbitrary local file on the server.
 The described vulnerability was fixed in version 5.12.7 and assigned CVE-2023-23800 & CVE-2023-25050 respectively.

-Shortcodes ultimate made a disclaimer about “Unsafe features”.
+Shortcodes Ultimate made a disclaimer about “Unsafe features”.
 Described as a set of plugin features that may potentially harm a website if we have non-admin users (registered users with edit permissions) on our site.

-The vulnerable code exists in function su_shortcode_table
+The vulnerable code exists in the function su_shortcode_table that handles table shortcode.

 function su_shortcode_table( $atts = null, $content = null ) {